greg-raven/Impeachment-Chronicles/_posts/2020-02-04-the-racism-at-the-heart-of-trumps-travel-ban.md

 ---
-title: 'The racism at the heart of Trump's 'travel ban''
+title: "The racism at the heart of Trump's 'travel ban'"
 layout: post
 author:
 - Jamelle Bouie